IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 To make Dataverse log dataset usage (views and downloads) for Make Data Count, you must set the ``:MDCLogPath`` database setting.
 See the :doc:`/installation/config` section of the Installation Guide for details.

+If you haven't already, follow the steps for installing Counter Processor in the :doc:`/installation/prerequisites.rst` section of the Installation Guide.

+After you have your first day of logs, you can process them the next day.

+First, become the "counter" Unix user.

+``sudo su - counter``

+Download :download:`counter-processor-config.yaml <../_static/admin/counter-processor-config.yaml>`

+Edit the config file and pay particular attention to the FIXME lines.

+``vim counter-processor-config.yaml``

+Change to the directory where you installed Counter Processor.

+``cd /usr/local/counter-processor-0.0.1``

+Run Counter Processor.

+``CONFIG_FILE=/home/counter/counter-processor-config.yaml python36 main.py``

+You will need to set up a cron job to run this script periodically, perhaps nightly.

+A JSON file in SUSHI format will be created in the directory you specified under "output_file" in the config file.

-FIXME: Explain more about how to install and configure Counter Processor (for now, see the :doc:`/developers/make-data-count` section in the Dev Guide), setting up cron jobs, etc.
+FIXME: Explain how to load the SUSHI file into Dataverse.
+For now, see the :doc:`/developers/make-data-count` section of the Dev Guide.

+You will want to add a cron job to load the SUSHI file periodically as well, perhaps nightly.

-The following metrics will be sent for each published dataset:
+Once you have contacted support@datacite.org for your JSON Web Token and changed "upload_to_hub" to "True" in the config file, the following metrics will be sent to the DataCite hub for each published dataset:

 - Views ("investigations" in COUNTER)
 - Downloads ("requests" in COUNTER)